CRA for Industrial Automation: IEC 62443 and OT Security

 Supply Chain Complexity

-Industrial products often have complex supply chains:
+Industrial products often have complex supply chains.

-[ ] Update supplier agreements for SBOM requirements
+- Update supplier agreements for SBOM requirements.

-[ ] Create process for SBOM integration
+- Create a process for SBOM integration.

 Conformity Assessment for Industrial Products